EmmanuelOyemike/alx-low_level_programming/0x00-hello_world/README.md

-generates the assembly code of a C code and save it in an ouput file
+generates the assembly code of a Code and save it in an output file